 This ultra hip, clean, modern hostel wins the top prize as the best hostel in Kiev for backpackers.

 The clue’s in the name for this top hostel in Kiev: DREAM.
 See?
 It’s even in capital letters for emphasis.
-Yes indeed, DREAM House Hostel definitely fits the bill for the overall best hostel in Kiev.
+Yes indeed, DREAM Hostel Kyiv definitely fits the bill for the overall best hostel in Kiev.
 It’s got a lively atmosphere but it’s also perfect for people who want to sleep in or nap – which is basically like the yin-yang of a perfect hostel, we’d say.

 It’s also good when the team running the show is super friendly and helpful, and that’s definitely the case at DREAM.
 Combine that with an onsite restaurant and bar that won’t break your bank, the offer of free walking tours, bicycle hire, great location, that and the fact that it’s the biggest hostel in Kiev – well, you see what we mean.

-VShokoladi Hostel – Best Cheap Hostel in Kiev #1
+Bulgakoff – Best Cheap Hostel in Kiev

 Is This the Best Backpack EVER???